Louise Arner Boyd: Expeditions in Europe and the Arctic

 Boyd is primarily known for leading a series of scientific expeditions to the east and north coast of Greenland in the 1930s.
-Louise photographed, surveyed and collected hundreds of botanical specimens, under the tutelage of her good friend, Alice Eastwood of the California Academy of Sciences.
+Boyd photographed, surveyed and collected hundreds of botanical specimens, under the tutelage of her good friend, Alice Eastwood of the California Academy of Sciences.
 The American Geographical Society published her findings and photographs from the 1933 and 1935 expeditions in a book titled The Fiord Region of East Greenland.
 An area near the Gerard de Geer Glacier was later named Louise Boyd Land.
-For her leadership and scientific work, Ms. Boyd was awarded the prestigious Cullum Medal by the American Geographical Society (AGS) a few years later in 1938.
+For her leadership and scientific work, Boyd was awarded the prestigious Cullum Medal by the American Geographical Society (AGS) a few years later in 1938.

-In August 1934, after being elected as a delegate to the International Geographical Congress in Warsaw, Poland, Louise set out on a 3-month journey across the Polish countryside photographing and recording the customs, dress, economy and culture of the many ethnic Poles, Ukrainians, Byelorussians and Lithuanians.
-The journey, by car, rail, boat and on foot took her first from Lviv to Kovel (these towns are in Ukraine today), and then to Kobrin – Pinsk – Kletsk – Nesvizh – Slonim (these towns are in Belarus today).
+In August 1934, after being elected as a delegate to the International Geographical Congress in Warsaw, Poland, Boyd set out on a 3-month journey across the Polish countryside photographing and recording the customs, dress, economy and culture of the many ethnic Poles, Ukrainians, Byelorussians and Lithuanians.
+The journey, by car, rail, boat and on foot took her first from Lviv to Kovel (these towns are in Ukraine today), and then to Kobrin – Pinsk – Kletsk – Nesvizh – Slonim (now in Belarus).
 She finished the journey in Vilno.
 Her travel narrative was supplemented with over 500 photographs and published by the American Geographical Society in 1937 as Polish Countrysides.

+World War II

-With the outbreak of World War II, the knowledge she had gained in the course of her six previous expeditions to Greenland and the Arctic was considered strategically significant to the war effort.
-The United States government requested that she not publish the book she was writing about her 1937 and 1938 expeditions and asked her to lead a geophysical expedition along the west coast of Greenland and down the coast of Baffin Island and Labradorfor the Department of Commerce National Bureau of Standards.
+Upon the outbreak of World War II, the knowledge Boyd had gained through her six previous expeditions to Greenland and the Arctic was considered strategically significant to the war effort.
+The United States government requested that she refrain from publishing the book she was writing about her 1937 and 1938 expeditions, and asked her to lead a geophysical expedition along the west coast of Greenland and down the coast of Baffin Island and Labrador for the Department of Commerce National Bureau of Standards.
 She was appointed as the Bureau's consulting expert on a dollar a year basis.

-At her own expense, she chartered and outfitted the schooner Effie M. Morrissey.
+At her own expense, Boyd chartered and outfitted the schooner Effie M. Morrissey.
 This schooner, owned and commanded by captain Robert Bartlett, had been successfully running yearly scientific expeditions to the Arctic since 1926.
 The principal purpose of the 1941 Bureau of Standards expedition was to obtain data on radio-wave transmission in the Arctic regions traversed.
 The ionosphere, geomagnetism and aurorae were studied.
-The Effie M. Morrissey sailed from Washington DC on June 11, 1941, with Louise Boyd leading a scientific party of four men (including a physician) and a crew of eleven under the command of Capt.
+The Effie M. Morrissey sailed from Washington DC on June 11, 1941, with Boyd leading a scientific party of four men (including a physician) and a crew of eleven under the command of Capt.
 Bartlett.
-The expedition returned to Washington DC on November 3, 1941 with valuable data.
+The expedition returned to Washington, D.C. on November 3, 1941, with valuable data.

-During the remainder of the war, Boyd worked on secret assignments for the U.S. Department of the Army and in 1949 was awarded a Department of Army Certificate of Appreciation.
+During the remainder of the war, Boyd worked on secret assignments for the U.S. Department of the Army, and in 1949 was awarded a Department of Army Certificate of Appreciation.

 Her earlier book that had been held from publication, The Coast of Northeast Greenland, was published after the war, in 1948.